 All undergraduate students majoring in Environmental Engineering must follow a program approved by a faculty member in the Department who is appointed as the student's advisor.
-Each student should see the faculty advisor to (a) plan his/her course schedule, (b) change his/her course schedule if necessary, (c) discuss requirements for the major, and (d) discuss any problems that relate to academics or academic performance.
 It is the responsibility of the student to initiate and attend regular meetings with the advisor.